i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-i-doit.md

 Preparation
 -----------

 Important: This procedure is irreversible.
 It is essential to create a [backup](../maintenance-and-operation/backup-and-recovery/index.md)!
-After upgrading, a valid [license for _i-doit_ pro](../maintenance-and-operation/activate-license.md) is required.
+After upgrading, a valid [license for _i-doit_](../maintenance-and-operation/activate-license.md) is required.
 The [system requirements](../installation/system-requirements.md) and [system settings](../installation/manual-installation/system-settings.md) must also be met.

 Should you use an older version of the _i-doit open_ installation, you have to bear the following facts in mind: